luco2018/Intel-HPC-Container/containers/lammps/README.md

         $ source /opt/intel/psxe_runtime/linux/bin/compilervars.sh intel64
         $ mpirun -np 40 ./lmp_intel_cpu_intelmpi -in in.intel.lj -log none -pk intel 0 omp 2 -sf intel -v m 0.2 -screen /tmp/in.intel.lj.log

 > PS.
 You can choose to run with your preferred workload.
 The container should have your home directory mounted or you can bind your preferred directory.
 [See here](https://singularity.lbl.gov/docs-mount).
-Or run with the exec command:
+You can also run with the exec command.

 Example to run with your custom workload: